derevenskii1/zk-optimism/contracts/README.md

 ```
 forge script script/DemoDeployer.s.sol:DemoDeployer --rpc-url $L1_RPC --private-key $ANY_PK --verify --verifier etherscan --etherscan-api-key $ETHERSCAN_API_KEY --broadcast --slow
 ```
+If the `zkconfig.json` file is filled out (specifically, if `chainId != 0`), that config will be used to initialize the contract.
+If `chainId == 0`, the contract can be initialized manually later.

 ## ZK Contracts

 The `contracts/` directory consists of two things: